squinkylabs/SquinkyVCV/docs/form.md

 * Volume controls now have audio taper, rather than linear taper.
 * Mute CV can be momentary or toggle.
 * Master and bus returns now have up to +6db gain.

-Most of the non-obvious aspects of Form are mentioned at the start of this documentation.
-The reference at the end may have some tidbits, but make sure to read the start at least.

 This manual will use the word *fader*.
 Fader is an audio term that often refers to the linear travel volume controls found on many mixers.
 But fader can also apply to regular round volume controls.
 In the case of Form we use round controls to save panel space without having to make the controls too small to use, but we call them faders.